dotnet/docs-aspire/docs/get-started/add-aspire-existing-app.md

 :::zone-end

 Congratulations!
 You have added .NET Aspire orchestration to your pre-existing web app.
-You can now add .NET Aspire components and use the .NET Aspire tooling to streamline your cloud-native web app development.
+You can now add .NET Aspire integrations and use the .NET Aspire tooling to streamline your cloud-native web app development.